 - Digoxin makes the heart beat stronger and pump more blood.

 - Diuretics (fluid pills) help reduce fluid buildup in your lungs and swelling in your feet and ankles.

 - Isosorbide dinitrate/hydralazine hydrochloride helps relax your blood vessels so your heart doesn’t work as hard to pump blood.
 Studies have shown that this medicine can reduce the risk of death in blacks.
 More studies are needed to find out whether this medicine will benefit other racial groups.

 Take all medicines regularly, as your doctor prescribes.
 Don’t change the amount of your medicine or skip a dose unless your doctor tells you to.
 You should still follow a heart healthy lifestyle, even if you take medicines to treat your heart failure.

 You should watch for signs that heart failure is getting worse.
 For example, weight gain may mean that fluids are building up in your body.
 Ask your doctor how often you should check your weight and when to report weight changes.

 Getting medical care for other related conditions is important.
 If you have diabetes or high blood pressure, work with your health care team to control these conditions.
 Have your blood sugar level and blood pressure checked.
 Talk with your doctor about when you should have tests and how often to take measurements at home.

 Try to avoid respiratory infections like the flu and pneumonia.
 Talk with your doctor or nurse about getting flu and pneumonia vaccines.

 Many people who have severe heart failure may need treatment in a hospital from time to time.
-Your doctor may recommend oxygen therapy (oxygen given through nasal prongs or a mask).
-Oxygen therapy can be given in a hospital or at home.
+Your doctor may recommend oxygen therapy, which can be given in a hospital or at home.

 As heart failure worsens, lifestyle changes and medicines may no longer control your symptoms.
 You may need a medical procedure or surgery.